Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

     ```python linenums="1"
     --8<-- "examples/manual_code/circle.py::11"
     ```

-In this segment we observe a docstring, imports, and a global variable.
-In Jac docstrings look exactly like python docstrings, however docstrings can only be used as docstrings (not as comments).
-That means there are a limited number of places you can place them, these places are at the top of a module, and *before* the declaration of functions, methods, classes (architypes), global variable statements, module level code blocks (i.e., `with entry {}` style blocks, more on this later), and enumerations.

 Import statements are very similar to python, note that you have to denote if you are importing a python module with `import:py` or jac with `import:jac`.
 Module paths and such are pretty much identical.